Flqvix/Flqvix/README.md

 ## 📫 Let's chat together

-Feel free to chat with me on discord: kirby.enjoyer
+Feel free to chat with me on discord: flavyyyy

 Looking forward to collaborating and sharing ideas with fellow developers and enthusiasts!